Hiking is an outdoor activity which consists of walking in natural environments, often on hiking trails.

 Maps

-Devices and software
+Devices

 [edit]- Main article: GPS navigation

 Even with a perfectly working device, you need to understand the map it shows and any issues with a route it might choose.
-Few devices can create sensible routes through the terrain.
+Few devices can create sensible routes through off-trail terrain.
 The straight line it may choose in absence of roads is never a good choice, and it may lead down cliffs or across suicidal fords.

 Trail markers

-[edit]Many people will prefer trails that are well marked and well wandered, where no additional devices or separate maps are necessary.
-You will still have to identify your intended route or destination beforehand.
-Also, you need to be able to cope if the markings become confusing at some point or the trail itself becomes unusable (taken by a flood, whatever).
-For simpler trails, you just need to be able to turn back in the worst case; in more demanding circumstances you must be able to improvise a camp and plan new routes.
+The comprehensiveness of markers and level of trail maintenance can vary widely.
+You need to be able to cope if the markings are confusing at some point or the trail becomes impassable (by a flood or whatever).
+For short trails, you may just need to turn back.
+In more demanding circumstances you must be able to improvise a camp and plan a new route, which maps and GPS are quite handy for.

 Stay healthy